giritli/contract/readme.md

 # Contract
 Contract is a PHP implementation of the design by contract pattern.
 It allows you to wrap a contract around a pre-existing class and intercept the requirements and outcome of result and class state.
 The contracted class also reverts state if the contract is breached.

+## Installation
+To install this package using composer, run the following command:

+    composer require giritli/contract

 ## Example usage
 Create your initial class that will be wrapped with a contract.